ldionne/mpl11/README.md

 ```

 Being able to do this is paramount when adapting code over which we don't have
-the control, but for simplicity we'll stick with the nested `mpl_datatype` for
+the control, but for simplicity we'll stick with the nested `mpl_datatype`
-most of this tutorial.
-When unspecialized, `mpl11::datatype<ctor>` simply
+whenever possible.
+When unspecialized, `datatype<T>` simply returns
-returns `ctor::mpl_datatype` if that expression is a valid type name, and
+`T::mpl_datatype` if that expression is a valid type name, and `Foreign`
-`mpl11::Foreign` otherwise. `mpl11::Foreign` is the default datatype of
+otherwise.
+Hence, `Foreign` is the default datatype of everything.
-everything; its purpose will become clearer later.

-Note that `mpl11::datatype` really takes a data constructor as an argument,
-not a boxed type.
-This is one of the rare metafunctions of the library that
+> Note that `datatype` is a strict metafunction and that it does not obey the
+> convention of taking boxed arguments.
+Breaking the convention is necessary
+> to allow user-defined specializations.

+### Boxed data constructors
-have call-by-value semantics.
-While it is not mandatory, it is often a good
+While it is not mandatory, it is often a good idea to box data constructors
-idea to box data constructors since it makes them usable as-is in call-by-need
+since it makes them usable as-is in lazy metafunctions.
+Let's rewrite the
-metafunctions too.
-Let's rewrite the previous data constructors that way:
+previous data constructors that way:

 ```cpp
 template <typename ...Elements>